autobrr/autobrr.com/docs/configuration/feeds.md

 Once saved, head over to `Settings > Feeds` to enable it.

+autobrr will get the latest 25 items from the RSS feed.
+On first run it will check all and cache the entries, on the second run it will check for any new entries and run them through the assigned filters.

 :::tip
 The `ID` part of the URL is the number given to the indexer by Prowlarr.
 You can see which number it is by clicking the `i` on the right side of it within Prowlarr.